WordPress Plugins For Managing WordPress Post Revisions

 WP-Optimize

-In addition to performing tasks such as cleaning redundant post and page revisions and checking if the WP database needs cleaning and optimization, this plugin also lets you perform database maintenance tasks such as:
+In addition to performing tasks such as cleaning redundant page and post revisions and checking if the database tables need optimization, WP Optimize also lets you perform the following maintenance tasks:

 - Remove unapproved comments